knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Medical_Expenses DESC
 LIMIT 3;
 ```
+Finds the hospitals with the highest medical expenses. <br>
-Finds the hospitals with the highest medical expenses.
+Purpose: Finds the hospitals with the highest medical expenses.
+Explanation:
+<li>ORDER BY Medical_Expenses DESC sorts the hospitals in descending order based on medical expenses.</li>
+<li>LIMIT 3 restricts the output to the top 3 hospitals.</li>
+<li>This helps identify hospitals with the highest financial burden.</li>

 ### 5. Daily Average Medical Expenses
 ```sql